anarayan-tcd/AnalyticsInPracticeGroup1/README.md

 | 14th April | Full team reviews presentation.
 Fix issues.
 Check all references and AI acknowledgements. |
 | 15th April | Final push to GitHub.
 Presentation polished and ready. |
 | 16th April | Deadline |

+## Research Questions
+- Do customers without online security/antivirus churn more?
+- Does having cloud backup make customers more likely to stay?
+- Do customers who use streaming services (TV & movies) churn less?
+- Which customers are most at risk of churning, and what should the company do about it?

 ## Dataset
 - **Source:** Telco Customer Churn - Kaggle (available in the Repo)